LacroixLaurent/NanoForkSpeed/Forks_Detection/forks_detection.md

 - strand= strand of the mapped read
 - gap\_pos= position of gaps introduced during the alignment
-- signalr= BrdU signal along the mapped read (positions=chromosomal coordinate, Bprob= raw BrdU probability from megodon witu our model), signal=smoothed BrdU signal using first a 100nt rolling mean then a 2500nt rolling weighted mean with a gaussian weight function)
+- signalr= BrdU signal along the mapped read (positions=chromosomal coordinate, Bprob= raw BrdU probability from megodon with our model), signal=smoothed BrdU signal using first a 100nt rolling mean then a 2500nt rolling weighted mean with a gaussian weight function)
 - length= length of the read